aimms/documentation/dataexchange/api.rst

     Create a database as define by :token:`dexconFile` and mapping :token:`mappingName`.
 If the database exist it will check if the table can and needs to be modified.
 Currently it only allows to add ``maps-to`` columns.
 The function will return 1 on success, or 0 on failure.

     :param dexconFile: the relative path to the DexConnect file defining the database configuration
-    :param mappingName: the name of the mapping defining the (new) schame of the tables
+    :param mappingName: the name of the mapping defining the (new) schema of the tables

 .. js:function::  dex::ReadAllMappings